HimanshuBajpai869/himanshubajpai.github.io/index.md

 ---
 #### Bachelor of Technology in Mechanical Engineering
-Dr. APJ Abdul Kalam Technical Univesity, Lucknow, India - 2011-2015 - Percentage - 80
+###### Dr. APJ Abdul Kalam Technical Univesity, Lucknow, India - 2011-2015 - Percentage - 80
-####
 [Under Graduate Thesis - Wind Turbine Speed Modulation](https://www.slideshare.net/secret/dWgkGicqsUFQSY)
 1. Developed a working model using CVTs which helps in maintaining the RPM of the turbine in the cases where the wind speed falls below the threshold.
-2. Studied the improvement observed after using this model and the possible improvement areas
+2. Studied the improvement observed after using this model and the possible improvement areas.

 ### Professional Experience